inescaridi/COM4PPL/README.md

 - dicts: has dictionary used to specify common misnomer or synonyms between values.
 This will be used in preprocessing script, not finished yet.
 - docs: for now it only has the old documentation for the R script.
 - example: has 'toy' databases to use as an example.
-- notebooks: this is deprecated but not deleted because it can be useful to future devs, as a user please run the scripted version instead of the notebook as the latter can be outdated.
+- notebooks: this is deprecated but not deleted because it can be useful to future devs, as a user please run the scripted version instead of the notebook as the latter can be outdated. (requirements.txt does not include required packages to run jupyter)

 # How to set up a virtualenv (optional)